uploadcare/file-uploader/upload-blocks/README.md

 # &lt;upload-blocks&gt;

-## 🧩 Build your own file uploading flow with the set of pre-defined custom elements!
+## 🧩 Use predefined custom elements to build your own file uploading flow

 > Or dive deeper and create your own beautiful blocks!